2ndSightLab/ai-tracker/fixed.md

 Typos cuz these are just notes for me...
 The way I'm ordering this is weird sorry.
 I write the date/time adn stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

-⭐️ 45 lines remove (and the models are really not good at math so don't ask them to do it - farm that out to some deterministic code)
+⭐️ 45 lines removed (and the models are really not good at math so don't ask them to do it - farm that out to some deterministic code)

 6/12/2026 2:52 PM